-The Open returns to Scotland, The Home of Golf, in 2019 to the wonderful challenge of Carnoustie on Scotland's east coast, which sits less than 45 drive from St Andrews via the Tay Bridge.
+The Open returns to Scotland, The Home of Golf, in 2021 to celebrate the 150th anniversary of the great golfing event.

 Watch what it means to these guys and you can begin to understand why Scotland remains so special as a golfing pilgrimage for so many.